diymes/ssrss/README.md

 FEEDS: comma seperated list of rss urls, must include https://
 UPDATE_INTERVAL_MIN: how many minutes between updates - default 45
 ```
+the application prefers values set in config.json. the exception is FEEDS, which if any additional sources are added to the environment variables they will be added at launch.

 `x- etc.`